thinkingmik/acl-manager-laravel/README.md

 ### Migrations

-This package comes with all the migrations you need to run a full featured Acl manager.
+This package comes with all the migrations you need to run a full featured Acl Manager.
 First of all you need to check the reference to the user table name:

 * Check the users table name of your Laravel installation in `config/auth.php` at the section: